jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 I am not going to spend much time talking about how the Alfresco Maven SDK works.
 If you aren't already familiar with it, you may want to read the [Getting Started with the Alfresco Maven SDK](http://ecmarchitect.com/alfresco-developer-series) tutorial on ecmarchitect.com first and then come back to this one.

 If you are planning on following along, go ahead and use the Alfresco Maven SDK to create the repo tier and share tier projects.
-Use an `artifactId` of "com.someco" for everything.
-For the repo project, use a `groupId` of "behavior-tutorial-repo".
-For the share tier project use a `groupId` of "behavior-tutorial-share".
+Use a `groupId` of "com.someco" for everything.
+For the repo project, use an `artifactId` of "behavior-tutorial-repo".
+For the share tier project use an `artifactId` of "behavior-tutorial-share".

 Implementing and deploying the custom behavior in Java
 ======================================================